infusephp/libs/README.md

 infuse/libs
 ===========

-infuse/libs are as a jumping off point for web development, inspired by express.js (amongst others).
+infuse/libs provide a jumping off point for web development, inspired by express.js (amongst others).
 The libraries are meant to be consumed à la carte.
 You will find few dependencies here, even amongst various classes.
 These libraries have been used in the battlefield in projects both small and large.
 There is even a framework built around these libraries.

 ## Infuse Framework